fearless40/MonthChallenges/Challenge01/Challenge.md

 </pre>

 ## User interaction
 The program loads the file and if not given the command line option of --guess will become interactive.
 The program will ask the user what the values they would like to look up.
-Guesses are in excel *ColRow* format with *col* represented by letters and *rows* by numbers. _A1_ is the first col and row. *C10* is the 3rd col and 10th row.
-Above 26 columns the *col* numbering becomes _AA_, _AB_, _AC_ ...
+Guesses are in *ColRow* format with *col* represented by letters and *rows* by numbers.
+It is a base 26 numbering system with A = 0, B = 1, C = 2, ..., Z = 25.
+For example A0 = {Col 0, Row 0}.
+B5 = {Col 1, Row 5}.
+AA1 = {Col 26, Row 1}
 An alternative format is col,row with each represented by numbers.
 1,1 is equivalent to B1.

 ### Expected Output